Resources Employer Checklist

-A practical guide to the documents and resources you will need to employ a skilled migrant
+A practical guide to the documents and resources you will need to employ a skilled migrant worker in New Zealand

 We know that many businesses are unfamiliar with employing overseas workers and have concerns about the process and the legalities.
 But in order to get the best global talent, we think the only way forward is for companies to be prepared to recruit from the overseas talent pool – possibly even employing someone they won’t meet in person until they begin work.